 When most people think about getting healthy, they think about eating better and exercising.
 And yes, those things are definitely a huge part of getting healthy.
-They may also think more about reducing or eliminating exposure to toxic chemicals that are found in household cleaners and personal care products, and that is an important part of healthy living as well.
+They may also think more about reducing or eliminating exposure to toxic chemicals that are found in household cleaners and personal care products.
+For empaths that is an important part of healthy living as well.
 But what about toxic beliefs?

 Unfortunately, it’s easy to not pay attention to what you are thinking.
 If you are like the majority of people, you let your mind run on autopilot.
 But if you are spending a lot of time focusing on negative or pessimistic thoughts and beliefs, you may be creating excess stress without even realizing it!
 And that stress will begin to manifest itself as symptoms and illness in your body.